 Make sure to ask how much brokers charge for transactions.
 This might seem awkward, but this is business.
 You have a right to know how much you will be charged for investing.
 People often forget to consider how much they pay in brokerage fees for products and services.
 Unfortunately, some brokers are not upfront about this.
 This is a cautionary sign that should give you pause.
 Good brokers are always honest with their clients.

 Don’t hesitate to ask your potential stockbroker any question.
 Especially about their fees!

 Know what type of investment is right for you

 Most stockbrokers receive a fixed percentage of your total account.
 In other words, their commission grows as your account does.
 Sometimes, they also get extra compensation for referring you to specific investments or funds their firm offers.
 However, your priority is finding the right investment for you.
 That means you want a broker who picks the best investment, not the one they are supposed to sell you.

-The Stock Market is Your New Playground
+The Stock Market can be Your New Playground

 Finding the right stockbroker for your business is key to making solid, smart investments.
 Stockbrokers are important professionals in the life of any growing business.
 Without stockbrokers, entrepreneurs can be left with fewer options for growth.

 However, investing in the stock market can be a risky enterprise.
 These risks lead many entrepreneurs to wonder if it is a good idea to invest in the stock market.
 There are safer ways for business owners to invest if they decide that the stock market does not fit their preferences.